VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  How to Win friends and Influence People - Dale Carnegie
 - [ ]  Zero to One  - Blake Masters and Peter Thiel
 - [ ]  The Almanack Of Naval Ravikant - Eric Jorgenson
-- [ ]  ChanakyaNeeti - B. K. Chaturvedi
+- [ ]  Chanakya Neeti - B. K. Chaturvedi
 - [ ]  The Brief History Of Nearly Everthing - Bill Bryson
 - [ ]  When We Cease To Understand The World - Benjamin Labatut
 - [ ]  Models Of The Mind - Grace Lindsay